 Shakespeare for Home School

-Bring William Shakespeare’s fantastic tale of magic and shipwrecks, family and forgiveness to life!
-During this twelve-week class, students will learn how to analyze and interpret Shakespeare’s text and discover how to create a fully realized character on stage.
-Activities will include: paraphrasing and performing monologues; creating characters through movement activities; designing character costumes and creating set pieces and props; writing in a specific character’s voice; and, researching historical characters.
+Bring William Shakespeare’s historic tale of ambition and betrayal to life!
+During this twelve-week class, students will learn how to analyze and interpret Shakespeare’s text by investigating some of the most persuasive speeches ever written.
+They will delve into the historical context of ancient Rome and examine how research can influence theatrical design.
+In addition to exploring the many artistic roles in the theatre, including directing and designing, students will discover how to create a fully realized character on stage.
+Activities will include: paraphrasing and performing monologues; creating characters through movement activities; designing character costumes and creating set pieces and props; directing techniques like creating stage pictures; and researching historical characters.
 The residency will culminate with students performing scenes and monologues from the play.

 STC Rehearsal Studio A